Abilene, Texas: History

 Established by cattlemen as a stock shipping point on the Texas and Pacific Railway in 1881, the city was named after Abilene, Kansas, the original endpoint for the Chisholm Trail.
 The T&P had bypassed the town of Buffalo Gap, the county seat at the time.
 Eventually, a landowner north of Buffalo Gap, Clabe Merchant, known as the father of Abilene, chose the name for the new town.
 According to a Dallas newspaper, about 800 people had already begun camping at the townsite before the lots were sold.
 The town was laid out by Colonel J. Stoddard Johnson, and the auction of lots began early on March 15, 1881.
 By the end of the first day, 139 lots were sold for a total of $23,810, and another 178 lots were sold the next day for $27,550.

-Abilene was incorporated soon after being founded in 1881, and residents began to set their sights on bringing the county seat to Abilene.
+Abilene was incorporated soon after its founding in 1881, and residents began to set their sights on bringing the county seat to Abilene.
 In a three-to-one vote, they won the county election to do so.
 In 1888, the Progressive Committee was formed to attract businesses to the area, and in 1890 renamed itself as the Board of Trade.
 By 1900, 3,411 people lived in Abilene.
 In that decade, the Board of Trade changed its name to the 25,000 Club, in the hope of reaching a population of 25,000 by the next census.
 By 1910, though, the population had increased only to 9,204.
 Another group was formed, the Young Men's Booster Club, which became the Abilene Chamber of Commerce in 1914.

-The cornerstone was laid in 1891 for Simmons College, the first of three universities in Abilene.
+In 1891, the cornerstone was laid for Simmons College, the first of three universities in Abilene.
 It later developed as Hardin–Simmons University.
 Childers Classical Institute was founded in 1906, and developed as Abilene Christian University, the largest of the three.
 In 1923, McMurry College was founded; it later expanded its offerings as McMurry University.

 In the late 20th century, Abilene succeeded in gaining branches of Texas State Technical College and Cisco College.
 Headquarters of the latter institution are located in the city.

-In 1940, Abilene raised the money to purchase land to attract establishment of a U.S. Army base, southwest of town.
+In 1940, Abilene raised the money to purchase land to attract establishment of a U.S. Army base southwest of town.
 It was named Camp Barkeley.
 When fully operational, it was twice the size of Abilene, with 60,000 men.
 When the base closed after World War II, many worried that Abilene could become a ghost town, but as the national economy boomed, many veterans returned to start businesses in Abilene.